 - Discontinue CPR and start breath monitoring of the patient as soon as you see any visible signs of life.

 If a list of effective therapeutic methods is made for cardiac arrest, then defibrillation is the method that will undoubtedly top the list.
 If your loved one is, unfortunately, suffering from a sudden cardiac arrest (SCA), then you need to act as quickly as a flash of lightning because, in such critical cases, every minute counts.

 At home, a premium quality portable AED machine has been proven to be the most successful treatment for ventricular fibrillation (VF).
 Therefore, the need to use a defibrillator at the earliest is always recommended by medical professionals.

 It is beneficial to know that a popular study stated that the chances of survival for the patient are the highest when defibrillation is delivered within the first three minutes of the collapse from SCA.

 AED Machine Benefits: Where Can I Buy a Portable Defibrillator?

-After being aware of how crucially important it is to have a portable AED machine at home, you might be wondering about, “Where can I buy a portable defibrillator?”
+After being aware of how crucially important it is to have a portable AED machine at home, you might be wondering, “Where can I buy a portable defibrillator?”

 Purchasing a critical medical device from a regular e-commerce website is usually not recommended due to the lack of proper authenticity.
 If you are planning to get a home AED, then you should always buy one from trusted, authentic e-health stores like Heartsmart.

-The importance of this machine has also lead different manufacturers to produce different AEDs, thus flooding the market with a plethora of these heart shock devices.
-Choosing one from the lot might be an overwhelming task, especially if you a first-time buyer.
+The importance of this machine has also led different manufacturers to produce different AEDs, thus flooding the market with a plethora of these heart shock devices.
+Choosing one from the lot might be an overwhelming task, especially if you are a first-time buyer.

 AED Machine Benefits: Top 3 defibrillators that have stood the test of time